 The Eden Project

 The Center for Sustainability received the largest grant from the 2014 Waves of Innovation committee of $150,000 to carry out The Eden Project, the implementation of a green dorm.
-The Project, which was designed by a multidisciplinary stakeholder committee of faculty, staff, and student representatives, seeks to transition Sigma Hall into a sustainable or "green" residence hall with sustainable building retrofits and a comprehensive educational campaign wherein students learn by example and through peer-to-peer modeling.
+The project, which was designed by a multidisciplinary stakeholder committee of faculty, staff, and student representatives, aims to transition Sigma Hall into a sustainable or "green" residence hall with sustainable building retrofits and a comprehensive educational campaign wherein students learn by example and through peer-to-peer modeling.
 Students, in collaboration with faculty and staff, have ownership and accountability over their learning outcomes.
-The initiative was designed to educate students about sustainable living, reduce consumption, save money, test sustainable building solutions, and increase the internal and external visibility of the University's sustainability program.
+The initiative is designed to educate students about sustainable living, reduce consumption, save money, test sustainable building solutions, and increase the internal and external visibility of the University's sustainability program.
 Ultimately, the Eden Project is a first step towards transitioning the role of sustainability at Pepperdine from merely something that we do into a part of who we are as an institution.

 Sustainable Building Upgrades

 The uniqueness of The Eden Project starts with the innovative building renovations.
 In addition to several aesthetic upgrades, the hall was retrofitted with sustainable building features.
 As a test project, the University can analyze the success of the changes and incorporate them into new buildings.
 The retrofits include:

 • Rooftop photovoltaic solar array